adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 ### Answering the Research Question

-Now that we have removed the bias due to different group sizes, the story in now a little clearer and lends support to the hypothesis that going "9 for 9" increases your chances of winning.
-Although there were far more winners in 2023 that went 8/9 over 9/9, when we look at the percentage of lifters that went 9/9 that won, we see that the rate of winning is 26.5% in the 9/9 group compared to 25.8% in the 8/9 group.
+So with this simple analysis, we did show that there is a higher rate of winning in the 9/9 group.

 So is this it?
 Does this mean we can say for certain that going "9 for 9" is always better?
 Not quite.
 We can still improve our analysis by